J4s0nHu4n9/calculate_PI_mpir_multithreads/README.md

-# calculate_PI_multithreads
-Calculate PI with multithreads.
+# Calculate PI with multithreads

+This is my practice project.
+This program calculate the PI value according to the number of digits entered by the user.